Washington Child Support Guidelines (2026 Updates)

 High-Income Notice

-Because your combined income of $16,500 exceeds the $12,000 statutory ceiling, the $1,562 base is a minimum starting point.
+Because your combined income of $16,500 exceeds the $12,000 statutory ceiling, the $3,124 base is a minimum starting point.
 Judges in Lincoln County, WA have discretion to increase support proportional to the family's standard of living.
+Want a complete breakdown including deviations and expenses?
+Calculate your full worksheet

 Note: The 45% net income cap remains a vital legal defense.